ShadowSlayer03/Cool_JavaScript_Projects/Dictionary App/readme.md

 ## Usage
 Enter a word in the search bar.
 Press the "Search" button.
-View the meanings, definitions of the word.
+View the meanings, definitions of the word along with its usage.

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute to the Dictionary App, please follow these steps: